lowsound42/blog/content/posts/escalator.md

 Shut.
 The.
 Fuck.
 Up.

 None of this is inevitable.
 Megacorps (run by loser finance guys posing as scientists) have been given the keys to our societies and are engaging in wildly unethical, unsustainable extractivism.
 These posts about inevitability and people having to adapt are just attempts to manufacture consent.
-We don't have to accept anything or adapt to anything if we don't want to.
-If it's wrong.
+We don't have to accept anything or adapt to anything if we don't want to, especially if it is harmful to people.

 And sure, call me a Luddite.
 I don't mind.
 In fact I consider it a badge of honour.